1945 Top Ten Pop Countdown Podcast

 Crosby first teamed up with the trio, Laverne, Maxine and Patty Andrews, in 1939 when they were newcomers, but by then he’d already been scoring hits for over a decade.
 Three of 1944’s top ten best-sellers were Bing Crosby records, and then in the mid-to-late ’40s, he was the #1 box office attraction for five straight years and still charting top ten hits.

-As Johnny Mercer put it in an interview (quote): “We were all born from Crosby.
+As Johnny Mercer put it in an interview: “We were all born from Crosby.
 He was not only a star as a singer; he was a star leading man, and nobody really beat him at it until our skinny friend” (referring to Frank Sinatra) “came along.
-And it took him a few years to do it” (unquote).
+And it took him a few years to do it.”

 And there you have ’em: the top ten songs of 1945 according to our exclusive Chartcrush ranking.
 Now ranking the songs for years before Billboard debuted the Hot100 in 1958 is a bit tricky.
 As I’ve been saying throughout the show, there were three separate survey-based Pop charts before the Hot100: Best Sellers in Stores, Most Played by DJs, and Most Played on Jukeboxes.
-So what we do to rank the songs is first combine the data from all three, weighing each equally, into a single weekly chart, and apply the same exact ranking mojo as for Hot100 years.
+So what we do to rank the songs is first combine the data from all three, weighing each equally, into a single weekly chart.
+And then, we apply the same exact ranking mojo as for Hot100 years.

 Honorable Mention: #12 Harry James & His Orchestra (vocal, Kitty Kallen) – It’s Been a Long, Long Time